-Are there any good things to see in Metz?
-You’ve never heard of it, you say?
-That’s exactly why its stunning architecture, amazing museums, and jaw-dropping gothic cathedral – free from throngs of tourists – make Metz an absolute delight!
-It’s a way to really experience the best feeling of living in Europe without also feeling like you’re going to be stampeded by tourists.
+Metz’ stunning architecture, amazing museums, and jaw-dropping gothic cathedral – free from throngs of tourists – make the city an absolute delight!
+It’s a way to really experience the best feeling of living in Europe without also feeling like you’re going to be stampeded, and it’s one of my favorite French cities.

 Metz History